KeisukeNagakawa/reprom/readme.md

-# askify
+# repack

-**askify** is a command-line tool (CLI) that exports a specified directory structure and file contents into a single Markdown file.
+**repack** is a command-line tool (CLI) that exports a specified directory structure and file contents into a single Markdown file.
 This makes it easy to share code with AI tools (e.g., ChatGPT) without manually copying and pasting multiple files.

 ## Features